mitp0sh/gath/README.md

 # Introduction
 It recently caught my attention that I missed a funny, though not really serious source code leak at https://opensource.apple.com/.
-What bothered me here was mainly that I have several automations running that do detect similar events for other repositories, but my Apple opensource automation was not running for years.
-So, I decided to replace my legacy shitty bot with a new shitty bot and there we go.
+What bothered me here was that I had several automations running that do detect similar events for other repositories, but my Apple opensource automation was not running for years.
+So, I decided to replace my legacy shit bot with a new shit bot and there we go.

 What gath can do for you is very simple.
-Gath observes a configurable set of tarballs for changes but by frequently downloading those archives and hashing them.
-Once a difference is detected, the archive is stored in folder and tagged by name, version and hash.
+Gath observes a configurable set of tarballs for changes by frequently downloading those archives and hashing them.
+Once a difference is detected, the archive is stored in a folder and tagged by name, version and hash.
 That's all, nothing fancy here.

 Do I believe that you will identify epic source code leaks from the depth of Apples secret coding prisions?
 I doubt it, but dude...Who have ever thought that a legitimately elected President of US and A would recommend injecting bleach as a cure for a virus infection!?
-What's the probably for that?
+What's the probability for that?

 You see, sometimes it can be worth to count on the unexpected.